- Home

 You might have big dreams – like a round-the-world trip or a massive home development project – but sometimes it’s the smaller things that bring the most happiness.
 This can be true whether you’re learning to play a musical instrument or volunteering for a cause you believe in.

-If you’re thinking about retiring but are still unsure, you might want to read our article: 9 things to consider when you’re thinking about retiring.
+If you’re thinking about retiring but are still unsure, you might like to read our article: 9 things to consider when you’re thinking about retiring.

 Do you have any hobbies or interests you’re looking to pursue once you’ve retired?
 Or maybe you’ve already retired and have some ideas to share?
 We’d love to hear from you in the comments below.